sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

     Each tier has an associated set of security controls, although additional controls can be imposed on top of these if required.
 * - 3.1.2.
   - 2
-  - A signed approval form is required for each instance of ingress or egress.
+  - A signed approval form is required for each instance of data ingress or egress.
-    A signed validation form must be filled out by the project team to confirm that any data that is ingressed or egressed is as expected.
+    A signed validation form must be filled out by the project team to confirm that any data moved in or out of the environment is as expected.
     A signed approval form for the security tier of each project is also required.
     These signed forms are kept in a private sharepoint folder, maintained by the TRE operators.
 * - 3.1.3.